ronin-rb/ronin-support/README.md

 ## Description

-Ronin Support is a support library for ronin.
-Ronin Support contains many of the convenience methods used by Ronin and additional libraries.
+ronin-support is a support library for ronin-rb. ronin-support contains many of the convenience methods used by Ronin and additional libraries.

 [ronin-rb] is a Ruby platform for exploit development and security research.